LaxarJS/laxar/docs/manuals/creating_themes.md

 Have a look at the [dark theme in action](//laxarjs.github.io/shop-demo/darkly.html#/shopDemo).

-Of course, there are still some problems with this way of styling widgets.
+Of course, there are still some areas of improvements to this way of styling widgets.
 For example, if we would like to change the shade of blue that is used in our theme, we would have to update multiple source code locations.
 It would be better to have some way to define these values in our theme and reuse them from individual widgets.